 About Gary Owen

-Gary Owen has been entertaining America for more than a decade with his side-splitting comedy.
+Gary Owen has been entertaining American audiences for more than a decade with his side-splitting comedy.
 Having performed to sold-out audiences in all the major comedy clubs and theatres across the country, Owen is one of America’s most beloved comedians, having been proclaimed by Ebony magazine as Black America’s “Favorite White Comedian”.

 Audiences can see Owen in his most recent comedy special, “I Got My Associates” currently on Showtime.
 Last year, Owen starred in his eponymous docuseries “The Gary Owen Show” on BET, which chronicled his dynamic and interracial family life with his wife and children in small-town Ohio.
 The series marked the first time a Caucasian actor had starred in his own series on the network.

 Owen has had massive success as a comic actor on the big screen.
 Last year, he starred opposite Mike Epps and Mike Tyson in the comedy MEET THE BLACKS.

 He is one of the stars of the popular Screen Gems’ franchise THINK LIKE A MAN (2012), having appeared in the first installment and its successful follow up THINK LIKE A MAN TOO (2014).
 In additional to their commercial successes, both opening #1 at the box office, the films were warmly received by critics and fans alike.
 In 2014, he starred in the Universal comedy RIDE ALONG with Ice Cube and Kevin Hart.
 Other film credits include LITTLE MAN (2016) opposite The Wayans Brothers and DADDY DAY CARE (2003) opposite Eddie Murphy.
 He is also widely known for his stealing role as “Bearcat” in the MGM film COLLEGE (2008).